DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/gitlab/01a-what-is-git.markdown

 1. Apa itu Git SCM?
 2. How to work with Git?
-3. Why we used Git SCM?
+3. Short history of Git
-4. Short history of Git
+4. Getting started - The command line

 Yukk langsung aja kita bahas satu-per-satu: